-Our product candidates are in early stages of development and may fail or suffer delays that materially and adversely affect their commercial viability.
+Our product candidates are in various stages of development and may fail or suffer delays that materially and adversely affect their commercial viability.
 If we are unable to advance our product candidates through clinical development, obtain regulatory approval and ultimately commercialize such product candidates, or experience significant delays in doing so, our business will be materially harmed.

-We are very early in our development efforts, with three product candidates, ciforadenant, CPI-006 and CPI-818, currently in early stage clinical development.
+We have invested a significant portion of our efforts and financial resources in the development of our most advanced product candidates, mupadolimab, CPI-818 and ciforadenant, which are being evaluated in Phase 1/1b, Phase 1/1b and Phase 1b/2 clinical trials, respectively.
 We have no products on the market and our ability to achieve and sustain profitability depends on obtaining regulatory approvals for and successfully commercializing our product candidates, either alone or with third parties.
 Before obtaining regulatory approval for the commercial distribution of our product candidates, we or our collaborator must conduct extensive preclinical tests and clinical trials to demonstrate sufficient safety and efficacy of our product candidates in patients.